mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 summary: "Component variations inherit the attributes of a component and "
 ---

-One great way to enhance your catalog of components is by creating components variations.
-Variations, in the context of component-driven development, refers to creating alternative displays of existing components in an effort to enhance your site's UI/UX, as well as to find creative ways to display the same content.
+One great way to extend your catalog of components is by creating components variations.
+Variations, in the context of component-driven development, refers to creating alternative displays of existing components to enhance your site's UI/UX, as well as to find creative ways to display the same content.
 Variations of a component reduce the need of building new components.

 In Storybook, variations are known as Stories.
 In this post I will be using variations and stories interchangeably.